a3-audio/a3-doc/source/development/core.md

 # A³ Core Development
 ## Backend
 A³ Core runs archlinux with a realtimekernel.
-It must be well tuned to get low latency and stable audiosignals.
+It must be tuned for low latency and stable audio processing.

 Connected to:
 - A³ Mix (lan)
 - A³ Motion (lan)
 - Audiohardware (PCIe, usb)
-- FOH-Setup-Page (webfrontend) <- wip
+- FOH Setup Page (webfrontend) <- wip

 OSC communication:
 - Send to internal audio-engine